matter-labs/zksync-web-era-docs/docs/dev/how-to/verify-contracts.md

 # How to Verify Contracts

 Contract verification is a critical step in building trust in your contracts by ensuring that the code running on-chain matches the source code you've published.
-In zkSync, there are two primary methods for verifying contracts:

-1. Using the zkSync Block Explorer.
-2. Using the `hardhat-zksync-verify` plugin.

-In the following sections, we'll provide a comprehensive guide on how to verify your contracts using both of these methods, to help you select the approach that best fits your development workflow.
+In the following sections, we'll provide a comprehensive guide on how to verify your contracts using `hardhat-zksync-verify` plugin.

 ## Common Use Cases